ireneweng/file-converter-cli/README.md

 A different implementation could dynamically find and run functions inside a module which adhere to a specific naming convention.
 This would make the CLI input much simpler by only requiring `--plugin {module name}` and removing the need for `--reader` and `--writer` flags.
 Also, the tool would not need to parse and process so many different combinations of inputs.
 The trade-off would be more checks to validate the module's contents conform to more rules.

-There are no checks to ensure custom read/write functions match the output file type, so this writes yaml to a toml file:\
+There are no checks to ensure custom read/write functions match the output file type, so this works:\
 `> ./convert examples/colors.json examples/colors.toml --plugin my_converter -r read_json -w write_yaml`\
-It is up to the user to provide correct arguments.
+It is up to the user to provide the correct arguments.

 ### Areas of Improvement
 - Process conditional arguments using a subparser instead of printing errors/warnings and re-setting arg variables